paritytech/substrate/frame/nfts-royalty/README.md

 A pallet for dealing with NFT royalties

+> NOTE: This pallet can be loosely coupled with the [NFTs pallet](https://paritytech.github.io/substrate/master/pallet_nfts).

 ## Overview

 The NFTs Royalty pallet provides royalties for non-fungible tokens.
 Features include: